JBEI/foldy/README.md

 ### Development Tasks

-TODO: Protein structure prediction tasks in the development environment are not actually performed.
+> Protein structure prediction tasks in the development environment are not actually performed.
-Instead a few test cases have been precomputed that auto-complete once queued.
+> Instead a few test cases have been precomputed that auto-complete once queued.

 ---